-Mr. GFE and I were out celebrating Mardi Gras with friends this weekend by dancing and listening to Terrance Simien and The Zydeco Experience at The State Theatre in Culpeper, Virginia.
+Mr. GFE and I were out celebrating Mardi Gras with friends a couple years ago by dancing and listening to Terrance Simien and The Zydeco Experience.
 We had the kind of time you would expect to have at a Mardi Gras experience—in a word, fabulous!

 Terrance Simien and his band have long been favorites of ours.
 We’ve never been to New Orleans, but Terrance Simien has played in our area a number of times over the years.
 Terrance and his band never disappoint.
 Plus, your workout for the day is guaranteed as you never sit down when listening to Terrance.
 It’s all dancing all the time!
 Laissez les bons temps rouler!